Patient0/IOMonad/README.md

     }
 ```

-All that's left for our *real* main method to is to finally evaluate the IOAction
+All that's left for our *real* main method to do is to finally evaluate the IOAction
 of the purely functional part of our program, in "the real world":

 ```C#